tauthethirtythird/io_qp2_rule_kor/readme.md

 Each aspect gets slightly harder:

-1. Garbage enters instantaneously, rather than going up line by line
+1. Garbage enters instantaneously, rather than consecutively going up line by line
 1. Garbage messiness is increased
 1. Removes system of decreasing targeting factor in danger